matthewrsilver/tintin-mode/README.md

 Unexpected behavior of the comment-like `#nop` command is captured such that failure to terminate a `#nop` command with a semicolon allows the comment to flow onto subsequent lines.
-This is an easily-overlooked behavior of the `#nop` command, and can be instrumental in identifying misbehaving commants that are affecting subsequent lines.
+This is an easily-overlooked behavior of the `#nop` command, and can be instrumental in identifying misbehaving comments that are unintentionally consuming additional lines.

 ### Miscellaneous helpful highlights